bodrick/awesome/README.md

 *   [damienbod/bff-aspnetcore-angular](https://github.com/damienbod/bff-aspnetcore-angular) - Backend for frontend security using Angular CLI and ASP.NET Core backend
 *   [microsoft/accessibility-insights-windows](https://github.com/microsoft/accessibility-insights-windows) - Accessibility Insights for Windows
 *   [Jinjinov/Usb.Events](https://github.com/Jinjinov/Usb.Events) - Subscribe to the Inserted and Removed events to be notified when a USB drive is plugged in or unplugged, or when a USB device is connected or disconnected.
 Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libudev on Linux and IOKit on macOS.
-*   [AvaloniaUI/Avalonia.Samples](https://github.com/AvaloniaUI/Avalonia.Samples) - Avalonia.Samples aims to provide some minimal samples focusing on a particular issue at a time.
-This should help getting new users started.
 *   [PowerShell/ConsoleGuiTools](https://github.com/PowerShell/ConsoleGuiTools) - Modules that mix PowerShell and GUIs/CUIs!
 *   [carina-studio/ULogViewer](https://github.com/carina-studio/ULogViewer) - Cross-Platform Universal Log Viewer.
 *   [snoopwpf/snoopwpf](https://github.com/snoopwpf/snoopwpf) - Snoop - The WPF Spy Utility